Oregon Coast 2019 – Day 7

 Remember I told you it was freezing here on the coast?
 Where freshwater was running over the beach to the ocean, we would occasionally pass ice, but in some places, we’d see these crazy crystalline patterns created by the frozen water sitting atop the sand.

-Also, on the sand, we were finding more jellyfish glistening in the sun.
+Also, on the sand, we found more jellyfish glistening in the sun.
 A family trying to examine these specimens was leery about getting too close, so Caroline picked one up and handed it to their teenage son, assuring them it was safe.
 The kid was delighted, begging his sister to make a video of him holding a jellyfish.

 By the time we were done examining everything on the beach, including every jellyfish we came across, it was time for coffee and lunch.
 Sadly, this might be the one trip to Oregon where we have to forego a Dutch Bros. as they have been incredibly busy yesterday and more so today due to so many people enjoying the great weather on the coast over the long weekend.